gianfi12/gnuplot-by-example/histogram/multiple_serie/README.md

 ## Data layout

 We use a dedicated CSV file for each serie.
-All of them have the following two-column structure:
+All of them have the following two-column structure.
 The first column state the label for each value that we want on the x-axys.
 The second column state the related y-value.